 Always check the trail conditions before going out on the trip.
 You can check current weather conditions here.

 Water sources are abundant in Glacier National Park.
 Many frontcountry campgrounds have potable water, however, some of them do not.
 Be sure to check ahead of time, so you can bring enough with you.
-None of the primitive backcountry campsites have drinking water available, so you’ll have to treat water from found sources.
+None of the primitive backcountry campsites have potable drinking water available, so you’ll have to treat and/or filter water from found sources.

 Always purify found water because it may contain harmful bacteria!
 Boil it for 1-3 minutes, filter with an approved device, or use water treatment tablets.